 If OVERDOSE is suspected:

-This information should not be used to decide whether or not to take clobazam suspension or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+Disclaimer: This information should not be used to decide whether or not to take clobazam suspension or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about clobazam suspension.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to clobazam suspension.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your health care provider for complete information about the risks and benefits of using clobazam suspension.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using clobazam suspension.